Chief Constable Norm Lipinski

-She was the first Deputy Chief Constable to join the Surrey Police Service (SPS) in January 2021, in charge of the Support Services Bureau where she will oversee the recruitment and hiring of over 800 police officers to build the new Surrey Police Service.
+She was the first Deputy Chief Constable to join Surrey Police Service in January 2021.
+Deputy Hyland is in charge of the Support Services Bureau, where she oversees the recruitment and hiring of police officers to build Surrey Police Service.
 Since joining SPS, she has developed and implemented an Employee Services Section philosophy, which is a wrap around service of care and wellness for both civilian and sworn officers.

 Deputy Hyland started her career with the New Westminster Police Department in 1998 as a uniformed frontline officer.
 There she developed a DNA registry for sex trade workers, which was later recognized by the international police community for its innovation.

 Deputy Hyland is the recipient of the International Association of Women Police Mentoring Award for a leadership program she created and implemented and was newly appointed Member of the Order of Merit for Police Officers.

 Deputy Chief Constable Michael LeSage

 Deputy Chief Constable Michael LeSage assumed his role with Surrey Police Service in February 2021.
 He is responsible for the Community Policing Bureau.
 Members on Deputy LeSage’s team will be the first to operationally deploy in Surrey in fall 2021.

 Deputy LeSage was born and raised in Sault Ste.
 Marie, Ontario, and is a member of Garden River First Nation.
 He began his career with the RCMP in 1996 and spent five years in Williams Lake, BC.
 He moved to the Northwest Territories in 2001 where he worked in the Fort Smith detachment, then in several positions in Yellowknife with Major Crimes and Drug Section, as the Mackenzie Gas Pipeline Coordinator, and finally with the Drug and Organized Crime Awareness Service.